GabrielCFigueira/SEC/README.md

 ## After running the interface

-Remove the .txt files to avoid conflicts with the automatic tests. rm resources/*.txt
+Remove the .txt files to avoid conflicts with the automatic tests: rm resources/*.txt

 # Java KeyStore